 When freight is transshipped by means of Combined Transport, different advantages concerning the mentioned factors result.
 From an economic point of view, the advantages arise through measures taken by the legislator to promote CT.
 The 44 tonnes regulation ranks among those factors.
-It allows vehicles that are employed in the pre- and end-haulage or from the nearest terminal, to carry a total weight of 44 tonnes.
+It allows vehicles that are used in the pre- and end-haulage or from the nearest terminal, to carry a total weight of 44 tonnes.
 For vehicles in road traffic only 40 tonnes of total weight are permitted.
 By transporting larger volumes of freight, trucking can be decreased, which directly results in financial advantages.
-Moreover, trucks that are employed in the pre- and end-haulage within a 200 km distance are excluded from driving bans during holiday time as well as on Sundays and public holidays.
+Moreover, trucks that are used in the pre- and end-haulage within a 200 km (rail-road terminals) or 150 kilometers (port terminals) distance are excluded from driving bans during holiday time as well as on Sundays and public holidays.

 Furthermore, there is a financial advantage that results from the vehicle tax-exemption for trucks involved in the pre- and end-haulage.
 The toll that is only charged for driven kilometers can be notably reduced by Combined Transport, where the fee is normally due exclusively during the forwarding of the freight.
 The general aim of Combined Transport is to benefit from the individual modes of transport.
 Through cargo conflation, modes of mass transport, such as rail, waterway and sea, a convenient balance regarding the costs per transported ton is achieved with immediate effect on the CO2 balance.